vndee/redis-data-structures/docs/bloom_filter.md

 | `clear` | $O(1)$ | $O(1)$ | Remove all items from the filter | `DELETE` |
 | `size` | $O(1)$ | $O(1)$ | Return the size of the filter in bits | Calculated |

+where:
-where $k$ is the number of hash functions used (automatically optimized based on the expected number of elements and desired false positive rate)
+- $k$ is the number of hash functions used (automatically optimized based on the expected number of elements and desired false positive rate)

 ## Basic Usage